- News & Comment

 But first, his lawyers want to know about ‘the noted mole.’

 Is this political?
-What does this mean for the mayor’s race?
+What does it mean for the mayor’s race?
 Did the ‘Times’ tell the whole story?

 At first glance, the report looks like a resistor’s guide to municipal government.